criscola/kubernetes-dbaas/README.md

 - Implement additional DBMS drivers (see supported DBMS)
 - Test the controller with [KUTTL](https://github.com/kudobuilder/kuttl)
+- Tests refactoring
-- Helm chart with appropriate RBAC and monitoring
+- Extend the Helm chart for a larger number of use cases
 - Support db connections encryption
+- Maybe convert the current config.yaml to ConfigMap and Secrets

 ## Manuals